 - If enabled,

-[no]postverifyperforms heap verification after the GC has finished sweeping.
+[no]postverifyperforms heap verification after the GC finishes sweeping.

-[no]postverify_rosallocare also additional GC options that verify only the state of RosAlloc’s internal accounting.
+[no]postverify_rosallocare additional GC options that verify only the state of RosAlloc’s internal accounting.
+Therefore, they are only applicable with the CMS collector, which uses RosAlloc allocator.
 The main things verified are that magic values match expected constants, and free blocks of memory are all registered in the

-There are two main tools that can be used to measure GC performance.
-GC timing dumps and systrace.
-The most visual way to measure GC performance problems would be to use systrace to determine which GCs are causing long pauses or preempting application threads.
-Although the ART GC is relatively efficient, there are still a few ways to get performance problems through excessive allocations or bad mutator behavior.
+There are two main tools to measure GC performance, GC timing dumps and Systrace.
+There is also an advanced version of Systrace, called Perfetto.
+The visual way to measure GC performance problems is to use Systrace and Perfetto to determine which GCs are causing long pauses or preempting app threads.
+Although the ART GC has significantly improved over time, bad mutator behavior, such as excessive allocation, can still cause performance problems

-The CMS GC ergonomics have two types of GCs that are regularly run.
-Ideally, the GC ergonomics will run the generational sticky CMS more often than the partial CMS.
-The GC does sticky CMS until the throughput (calculated by bytes freed / second of GC duration) of the last GC is less than the mean throughput of partial CMS.
-When this occurs, the ergonomics plan the next concurrent GC to be a partial CMS instead of sticky CMS.
-After the partial CMS completes, the ergonomics changes the next GC back to sticky CMS.
-One key factor that makes the ergonomics work is that sticky CMS doesn’t adjust the heap footprint limit after it completes.
-This causes sticky CMS to happen more and more often until the throughput is lower than partial CMS, which ends up growing the heap.
+The CC GC collects by either running a young GC or a full-heap GC.
+Ideally the young GC is run more often.
+The GC does young CC collections until the throughput (calculated by bytes freed/second of GC duration) of the just finished collection cycle is less than the mean throughput of full-heap CC collections.
+When this occurs, the full-heap CC is chosen for the next concurrent GC instead of young CC.
+After the full-heap collection completes, the next GC is switched back to young CC.
+One key factor that makes this strategy work is that young CC doesn’t adjust the heap footprint limit after it completes.
+This causes young CC to happen more and more often until the throughput is lower than full-heap CC, which ends up growing the heap.

 Using SIGQUIT to obtain GC performance info